hlmeS/itm387k/index.md

 If you feel stuck and don't know what to look at next in this analysis, maybe try some of the following:
 - Look at the sales, profits, marketing expenditures, etc. for specific products over time.
 If you find that marketing expenditures were increased significanly over a certain time interval, you can analyze the expenditures' effectiveness.
 - Look at profitabilities and sales across various regions / product types / market types.
 If a product is selling fantastically, but yields little profits, then what is going on?
 Why are the same products more profitable in some regions than other?
 Are the right pricing strategies applied?
-Or are some of the costs of generated sales simply exorbitantly high?
+Or are some of the costs of goods sold simply exorbitantly high?

 - Again, don't be shy to use custom measures for the analyis of these questions (profit ratio, time-based comparison, profits for sets of products/regions, etc.).
 I recommend to rather ask for help on using them, then to complete the assignment without using them at all.
 - **Work in groups!** You can compare results with others that chose the same stance as you or with someone that chose the opposite side.